open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 __Implement the abstract level__

 We start at the most abstract level: defining a function that draws a visual-search display.
-We don't specify *how* this is done; we simply assume that there is a function that does this, and we will worry about the details later--that's top-down programming.
+We don't specify *how* this is done; we simply assume that there is a function that does this, and we will worry about the details later—that's top-down programming.

 In the Prepare tab, enter the following code: